SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Goodbye girls," Twilight said.

-With that the two ponies left Twilight's abode.
+With that, the two ponies left Twilight's abode.

 Rainbow turned to Pinkie once they were outside.
 "Pinkie, I gotta go practice for the flight show, I'll catch up with you later."